kadojs/kado/docs/Interfaces.md

 tailored to provide a public website.
 The wonderful part about Kado is that each interface is completely full featured and modular.

-### Sales

-This interface is intended to be used with Point of Sales systems.
-The modules that publish to this interface will follow touch friendly coding techniques.

-### Seller

-Most companies like to either A create a market place where sellers meet clients or resell the companies services.
-Kado aims to implement seller privileges with most of our core modules to provide a more encompassed interface.

 ## Listening Ports

 Just to get it out of the way early, lets go over the listening ports that